|Home » Academics » Undergraduate|

 Field Camp Schedule May 14 - June 13, 2018

 Meet at UTA at 7AM to pack vans and leave for Las Vegas, NM at 8AM (approximately 11 hour drive)

 Structural Analysis of the Laramide Mountain Front at Las Vegas, NM; Late Paleozoic and Mesozoic stratigraphy and sedimentary systems near Las Vegas, NM; Mapping structure and stratigraphy near Las Vegas, NM.

-Regional Geology and and analysis of Igneous and metamorphic rocks in the vicinity of the Rio Grande Rift (Lowell); Mapping metamorphic rocks in the Tusas mountains (Wickham & Lowell).
+Regional Geology analysis and mapping of igneous and metamorphic rocks in the vicinity of the Rio Grande Rift.

 Return to Arlington